-- An exacerbation of a pre-existing illness. - An increase in frequency or intensity of a pre-existing episodic event/condition.

-- A condition (even though it may have been present prior to the start of the trial) detected after the completion of the microdiscectomy or administration of the TFESI). - Continuous persistent disease or symptoms present at baseline that worsens following the TFESI or microdiscectomy. - Laboratory abnormalities that require clinical intervention or further investigation (unless they are associated with an already reported clinical event or as part of routine follow-up). - Abnormalities in physiological testing or physical examination that require further investigation or clinical intervention. - Injury or accidents that are not expected but are related to the microdiscectomy or TFESI.
+- An exacerbation of a pre-existing illness. - An increase in frequency or intensity of a pre-existing episodic event/condition. - A condition (even though it may have been present prior to the start of the trial) detected after the completion of the microdiscectomy or administration of the TFESI). - Continuous persistent disease or symptoms present at baseline that worsens following the TFESI or microdiscectomy. - Laboratory abnormalities that require clinical intervention or further investigation (unless they are associated with an already reported clinical event or as part of routine follow-up). - Abnormalities in physiological testing or physical examination that require further investigation or clinical intervention. - Injury or accidents that are not expected but are related to the microdiscectomy or TFESI.

 SAEs, SARs/SUSARs and RUSAEs should be reported to the CTRC within 24 hours of the local site becoming aware of the event.
-The minimum information (see section 10.8) required for each report should be completed by the investigator.
+The minimum information (see Section 10.7) required for each report should be completed by the investigator.
 The investigator should sign the causality of the event.
 Any additional information should be sent within 5 days if the reaction has not resolved at the time of reporting.

-AEs related to the steroid and/or anaesthetic administered during the TFESI are defined as Adverse Reactions (ARs) and if assessed as a Suspected Unexpected Serious Adverse Reaction (SUSAR) by the CI the event will be reported to the MHRA and MREC by the CTRC.
+AEs related to the steroid and/or anaesthetic administered during the TFESI are defined as Adverse Reactions (ARs).
+If assessed as a Suspected Unexpected Serious Adverse Reaction (SUSAR) by the CI the event will be reported to the MHRA and REC by the CTRC.

-AEs related to the microdiscectomy assessed as Related Unexpected Serious Adverse Events by the CI will be reported to the MREC by the CTRC
+AEs related to the microdiscectomy are defined as related Adverse Events (AEs).
+If assessed as a Related Unexpected Serious Adverse Event (RUSAE) by the CI the event will be reported to the REC by the CTRC.